4forces/git-commands/README.md

 ### PUSHING TO A BRANCH
 1. `git push --set-upstream origin <branch-name>`: Pushing to <branch-name> of 'origin-master'.
 More [here](https://stackoverflow.com/questions/37770467/why-do-i-have-to-git-push-set-upstream-origin-branch)

+### CHECKING CURRENT BRANCH
+1. `git branch`: Shows list of branches on repo, and points to current branch

 ### SWITCHING BRANCH
 1. `git checkout <branch1>`: Switch to <branch1>.
 Read more [here](https://backlog.com/git-tutorial/branching/switch-branch/)